oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Force every intra-VCN flow through the DRG for centralized inspection by enabling *oke_vcn\*_enable_intra_vcn_drg_route*, which is useful when a Hub firewall must see even subnet-to-subnet traffic.
 - Relax governance by toggling *oke_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required.
 This is common when VCN security rules are open and control is enforced by a firewall. **Use this with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.

-The following *net_override.tf* pattern replaces the API, workers, pods, services, management, and database subnet security lists for *OKE-VCN-1*, disables CIS checks for that VCN, and routes intra-VCN traffic through the DRG:
+The following *net_override.tf* pattern replaces the API, workers, pods, services, management, and database subnet security lists for *OKE-VCN-1*, and routes intra-VCN traffic through the DRG:

 ```hcl
 locals {